Omnis Technical Note TNWE0016 Dec 2007

 <Serverport> is the port number which has been set in $serverport of Omnis Studio; this is 5912 by default, but you can change it to anything you wish, in the range 1-32767.
 The $serverport property is an Omnis preference ($root.$prefs).

-To try this out, create a library called "DirectHTTP" and add a remote task called "rtDirectHTTP".
+To try this out, create a library called "DirectHTTP" (or use the library downloaded from this page), and add a remote task called "rtDirectHTTP".
 Then insert the following code into the $construct() method of the remote task:

 ; $construct() method

 ; Local vars: fullhtml (Char 100000000) & html (Char 100000000)

 Text: <title>Hello [pParams.User] </title> (Carriage return,Linefeed)